Marcus Stroman: Personal life

 On January 9, 2015, Stroman completed the legal process for trademarking "Height Doesn't Measure Heart" and "HDMH".
 Since mid-2015, he has produced caps with New Era that feature his trademarks.
 He has also partnered with Nike, Jordan Brand, BioSteel, and Rogers to create apparel featuring the HDMH logo.
 Stroman stated in December 2016 that he measured exactly 5 ft 7.25 in for a physical examination for Nike.

 Stroman appeared on the remix of the title track of rapper Mike Stud's 2016 album These Days.
 Stroman has also appeared in concert with Stud, who was his teammate at Duke.

+Stroman is also an avid wine enthusiast.
+A personal wine cellar was constructed in his Tampa home, and is estimated to contain over 400 bottles of wine.

+Stroman says "I am very big into Transcendental Meditation".